wein.plus

 Log in Become a Member

 The winery is located in Saint-Émilion in the area of the same name (Bordeaux).
-The origin of the then Château Belair dates back to the 15th century with an owner Robert de Knolles (Knollys, later Canolles).
-It remained in the hands of this family until the French Revolution in 1789, when they fled and returned to control in 1802.
-In the 19th century, the wines were among the best in the area.
-From the mid-1870s there was a severe crisis caused by phylloxera and both types of mildew.
+The origins of the former Château Belair date back to the 15th century with an owner Robert de Knolles (Knollys, later Canolles).
+It remained in the possession of this family until the French Revolution in 1789, who returned after fleeing and took control again in 1802.
+From the mid-1870s, there was a serious crisis caused by phylloxera and both types of mildew.
 In 1916, the estate was taken over by Edouard Dubois-Challon (+1921) from the neighbouring Château Ausone.
-After his death, his widow hired Pascal Delbeck and bequeathed the property to him after her death in 2003.
-In 2007, he sold a 31% share to the Moueix trading house, which also acquired the remaining 69% a year later.
-Extensive investments were made in the wine cellar and, starting with the 2008 vintage, the wine was renamed to its current name; Anna-Adèle Monange was the mother of Jean-Pierre Moueix.
-The main reason was a distinction by name, because there are 10 Bordeaux wine estates with the name part "Belair".
-The winery is managed by Edouard Moueix.
+His widow, Pascal Delbeck, bequeathed the estate to him after her death in 2003.
+The latter sold a 31% share to the Moueix trading house in 2007, which also acquired the remaining 69% a year later.
+Extensive investments were made in the wine cellar and, from the 2008 vintage onwards, the name was changed to the current name; Anna-Adèle Monange was Jean-Pierre Moueix's mother.

 Voices of our members